systemsmedicine/adjuvanted-vaccine/README.md

 ## Repository structure

-- `docs` contains the paper, where all details and assumptions of the model can be found.
+- `docs` contains the paper (suppl. material included), where all details and assumptions of the model can be found.
 - `code` contains all the files needed to reproduce the results from the paper for the different variants of the model.
 See the `README.md` file inside this folder for further details.
 - `params` contains the best fit parameters obtained by the estimation procedure.
 - `figures` contains the outputs from the model with the best fit parameters.